ViunesC/4107-project/README.md

-# 4107-project
+# 4107 Assignment 1
-Repo for CSI4107 2025W
-This project implements an Information Retrieval (IR) system based on the vector space model for a collection of scientific documents.
+This assignment implements an Information Retrieval (IR) system based on the vector space model for a collection of scientific documents.
 The system processes a corpus and a set of test queries, builds an inverted index, and performs retrieval and ranking using a TF-IDF weighted vector space model with cosine similarity.

 Two different runs were executed: